DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Mango butter – light and quick to absorb, perfect for at-home formulations.

-Exotic butters like cupuaçu and tucuma also show anti-inflammatory potential and unique textures (PubMed).
+Exotic butters like cupuaçu and tucuma also show anti-inflammatory potential and unique textures (ResearchGate 340854890).

-👉 Learn about shea, cocoa, mango and exotic butter in my Ultimate Guide to Botanical Butters.
+Learn about shea, cocoa, mango and exotic butter in my Ultimate Guide to Botanical Butters.
+Some botanical butters require special attention when it comes to environmental impact and sourcing — a topic I explore in detail in my Amazonian Butter Guide.

 Waxes – Structure and Protection